iliketrainz98/ffsounddetails/index.md

-# Felonious Funk Sound Details
+# Felonious Funk Mixer Details
 Here are some details of the procedures of how to use the sound system.
 Please call me if there are ever big issues! xx

 ## Setup